 Higher Ed Accreditation

-At Charles Darwin University higher education courses are approved by the Academic Board through the Course Accreditation/Reaccreditation Process which operates on an annual cycle and is used for:
+At Charles Darwin University higher education courses are approved by the Academic Board through the Course Accreditation/Reaccreditation Process (CARP) which operates on an annual cycle and is used for:

 - accrediting new higher education courses,

 - reaccrediting existing higher education courses according to scheduled course review dates, and

 - for making major changes to existing higher education courses in accreditation.